1345 Director of Safety and Transportation

 Education: A Bachelor's degree is required, preferably in management, business administration, criminal justice, or law enforcement; a Master’s degree in the specified disciplines is preferred.

-Experience: A minimum of five years experience in managing complex organizations is required; experience in managing law enforcement organizations is preferred.
+Experience: A minimum of five years of experience in managing complex organizations is required; experience in managing law enforcement organizations is preferred.
 Experience in grant writing is preferred.
 Experience in interpersonal communications and human relations is required.
+Experience in the management of complex budgeting systems involving multiple budgets is required.

-Skills: The ability to organize, plan, coordinate and direct activities related to loss prevention and parking and traffic control is required.
+Skills: The ability to organize, plan, coordinate and direct activities related to crimes against persons, loss prevention and parking and traffic control is required.
 The ability to solve problems and make appropriate decisions is required.
 The ability to clearly communicate ideas, facts, and concepts to people who represent all constituencies of the University is required.
+Effective time management skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: Requires extended periods of standing, the ability to move quickly throughout campus on foot, including climbing stairs in all University buildings.
+Effort: The responsibilities of this position require the ability to respond to incidents quickly which may involve using stairs in all University buildings.
 Some evening and weekend work is required to supervise second and third shift employees and to respond to potentially explosive situations, bona fide emergencies, and to support athletics and other events on campus.

 ESSENTIAL DUTIES AND RESPONSIBILITIES